ARMmbed/uvisor/docs/api/QUICKSTART.md

 We want the box to have exclusive access to the following resources:

 * The timer and push-button peripherals (as specified by a peripheral ACL).
 Nobody else should be able to read the timer values.
 * The push-button interrupt (as specified by an IRQ ACL).
-We want the button IRQ to be re-routed to our box-specific ISR.
+We want the button IRQ to be rerouted to our box-specific ISR.
 * The buffer that holds the timer samples (as specified by a dynamic memory ACL).
 * The static memory that holds information about the timer buffer (as specified by a static memory ACL).